MKA-Stem/ayc-galvanize/README.md

-# ayc-starter
+# ayc-galvanize
-Starter pack for MKA Stem
+Repo for the 2018 Agile Youth Challenge at Galvanize NYC